 As the Series D convertible preferred stock is redeemable at the request of the holder on or after the eight-year anniversary from the original issuance date, the Company classified the Series D redeemable convertible preferred stock outside of stockholders' deficit because of the date certain redemption that is not within the control of the Company.
-The Company accretes the carrying value of the Series D redeemable convertible preferred stock to the mandatory redemption amount on the eighth anniversary using the interest method through periodic charges to additional paid-in capital, which amounted to \$518,000 for the six months ended June 30, 2014.
-The redemption amount of outstanding Series A, Series B and Series C convertible stock is equal to its liquidation value, or \$1.00 per share, and for Series D redeemable convertible stock has a liquidation value of \$3.36 per share plus accrued and unpaid dividends.
+The Company accretes the carrying value of the Series D redeemable convertible preferred stock to the redemption amount on the eighth anniversary using the interest method through periodic charges to additional paid-in capital, which amounted to \$3.7 million for the year ended December 31, 2014.
+The redemption amount is the greater of (i) two times the original issue price of the Series D redeemable convertible preferred stock plus accrued and unpaid dividends through the redemption date, or (ii) the fair market value of the Series D redeemable convertible preferred stock.
+The redemption value also includes dividends which are payable in arrears upon redemption and aggregate to \$97.0 million over the redemption period of eight years.
+The redemption amount of outstanding Series A, Series B and Series C convertible stock is equal to its liquidation value, or \$1.00 per share.